 How to calculate ROS in Excel

-ROS stands for Return on Sales, which is a financial ratio that measures how efficiently a company generates profits from its revenue.
+Return on Sales (ROS) is a financial ratio that measures a company’s efficiency in generating profits from its revenue.
 It is calculated by dividing the operating profit (or income) by the net sales.
-A higher ROS indicates that the company is more profitable and has better control over its costs.
+A higher ROS indicates greater profitability and better control over costs.

-In this Excel tutorial, I will show you how to calculate ROS in Excel using a simple formula.
-You will need two inputs: the operating profit and the net sales.
-You can find these values in the income statement of the company.
+In this tutorial, I’ll show you how to calculate ROS in Excel with a simple formula.
+All you need are two inputs: operating profit and net sales.
+Alternatively, you can use EBIT (earnings before interest and taxes) as a proxy for operating profit and revenue for net sales.

 To calculate ROS in Excel, follow these steps: